“It’s so plain! Why does it cost so much, again?”

 Avoid cheap, plastic packaging.
 But then how do you keep your inventory safe?
 By spending on other sustainably-produced alternatives.

 Ship smart.
 Transportation of goods adds to the overall carbon cost of the fashion you see and consume.
 Often, eco-friendly transportation is both slow and expensive, impacting the whole supply chain.
-(So what do you do?
-Can you add a line?)
+Ethical brands end up spending significantly more on their packaging and handling.
+They try to source as locally as possible, to reduce the transportation requirements.
+As a result, they often end up working with limited resources and small batch sizes, driving up the production cost of each piece

 When you shop sustainably, some pretty awesome stuff comes out of it: